 Before it was commonly thought that miasma, or bad air, was the cause of diseases.
 However, this had been displaced largely by 1918 with germ theory.

 It wasn’t until 1933 that the flu virus was isolated.
 This proved that the flu was caused by a virus and not a bacterium.
-Adam Kucharski expands upon this in The Rules of Contagion, which highlights how little was understand about viruses until recently.
+Adam Kucharski expands upon this in The Rules of Contagion, which highlights how little was understood about viruses until recently.

-The lack of understanding regarding the flu at the time probably accounts for a large number of the deaths.
+The lack of understanding regarding the flu at the time probably accounts for a large number of deaths.
 This only shows how vital information is in the fight against an invisible enemy.
 Without it, you have little chance of defeating it.